 Your personal budget is the amount of money your local council will pay towards any social care and support you need.

-The amount of money in your personal budget is decided by your local council after a needs assessment to work out:
+The amount of money in your personal budget is decided by your local council after getting a needs assessment to work out:

 - what kind of care and support you need